 Preventing Poisonous Spider Infestations

 To protect yourself against potentially dangerous spider bites, be cautious when investigating dark places like garages, crawlspaces, basements, and attics.
 Webs are typically built in places with lots of debris like eaves, under woodpiles, and around fences.
-While these spiders are often feared, they rarely bite, and most serious spider bites are a result of inadvertently running into their webs or accidentally placing their hands on or near the spider.
+While these spiders are often feared, they rarely bite, and most serious spider bites are a result of inadvertently running into their webs or accidentally placing their hands near the spider.

 Identifying Poisonous Spider Bites

 If you feel that you have potentially dangerous spiders infesting your home or business, or just simply don’t like having them around, Anderson Pest Solutions will work with you to develop a strategy, allowing you to decide what level of pest control that you need.
-Call today for your free quote!
+Call today for a free quote!